** Darla Travels is reader-supported.

 The Challenge Hill Climb isn’t easy, but its popularity suggests that accomplishing this climb is worth the difficulty.
 You’ll feel the burn on this short but super steep ascent in Philip S. Miller Park and get the reward of sweeping views at the top.
 Keep reading to find out.

-Here’s an image for your Pinterest Boards:
+Here’s are three images of Challenge Hill for your Pinterest Boards:

 About the Challenge Hill Incline